German police raid flats, homes over Vienna attack | DW | 06.11.2020

 These included a Slovakian police statement that "suspected persons from Austria" had trying to buy ammunition during the European summer.

-Vienna police chief Gerhard Puerstl said the suspect [Fejzulai] was not clearly identifiable in photos sent from Slovakia.
+Vienna police chief Gerhard Puerstl said the killer was not clearly identifiable in photos sent from Slovakia.

 'Intensive' input from FBI